GaganJotSingh/GaganJotSingh.github.io/about/resume/index.md

 description: Resume of Gaganjot Singh
 ---

+One year of experience in Java.
+A small experience in C, C++, Ruby, JavaScript, NodeJS.
+Competitive Programmer.
+Good knowledge of Data Structures and Algorithms.
+A prolific programmer with a passion of reseach.

 Six years of experience in software development on Microsoft and Java technologies.
 Experienced in design and development of enterprise web applications, content management systems and enterprise application integration.

 **Experience in Web Technology:**